-The limited ability of the Gail model to discriminate high risk women from low risk women has encouraged investigators to develop models that incorporate additional risk factors.
-Because breast density is both common and a strong risk factor for breast cancer, researchers have added it to new models.
-107,125,126 Investigators at the BCSC developed a model that uses BI-RADS density in combination with a woman's age, race/ethnicity, family history, and history of breast biopsies to estimate her 5-year risk for breast cancer.
-A web-based calculator using the BCSC model is available for women and their physicians (https://tools.bcsc-scc.org/BC5yearRisk/calculator.htm).
-The BCSC model has better risk discrimination than the Gail model and is more accurate in nonwhite women.
-Drs.
-Chen and Gail updated the Gail model by adding a continuous measure of breast density to their model , but continuous breast density is not routinely calculated or reported with mammography at this time.
+The limited ability of the Gail model to discriminate high risk women from low risk women 126 has encouraged investigators to develop models that incorporate additional risk factors.
+Because breast density is both common and a strong risk factor for breast cancer, researchers have added it to new models. ^{109,127,128} Investigators at the BCSC developed a model that uses BI-RADS density in combination with a woman's age, race/ethnicity, family history, and history of breast biopsies to estimate her 5-year risk for breast cancer.
+109 A web-based calculator using the BCSC model is available for women and their physicians (https://tools.bcsc-scc.org/BC5yearRisk/calculator.htm).
+The BCSC model has better risk discrimination than the Gail model and is more accurate in non-white women.
+109 Drs.
+Chen and Gail updated the Gail model by adding a continuous measure of breast density to their model128, but continuous breast density is not routinely calculated or reported with mammography at this time.

 Mammography screening may be the ideal time for risk assessment because women and their physicians are thinking about breast cancer risk when mammograms are ordered and because mammographic density is the most powerful predictor of breast cancer after age.
-The new legislation in California requiring notification of women with dense breasts about the potential for dense breast tissue to mask cancers and increase overall risk makes this an opportune moment for such discussions.
+The new legislation in Connecticut and elsewhere requiring notification of women with dense breasts about the potential for dense breast tissue to mask cancers and increase overall risk makes this an opportune moment for such discussions.